 Welcome and thank you for being here with me again today.
-For all you fans of the time travel genre, I introduce you to a wonderful book, Replay by Ken Grimwood.it is one of the classic books you will find my this category of time travel novels, on my site.
+For all you fans of the time travel genre, I introduce you to a wonderful book, Replay by Ken Grimwood.It is one of the classic books you will find in the category of time travel novels, on my site.

 A Strange Comeback – The Story

 In 1988 Jeff Winston a radio journalist, unfortunately, dies from a heart attack at the age of 43.
 When he dies, something strange happens.

 Jeff awakens as a teenager, 18 years old and a student at the Emory University in Atlanta 1963.
 He remembers everything, all his life from his youth until his death.
 Jeff tries to avoid his death again, taking care of his health, about his heart situation, but unfortunately again in 1988, he dies.

 Jeff returns to 1963, not in the same moment as in the first replay, but a few hours later, and the story is the same.
 He understands, after several replays, that he can’t prevent his death in 1988.